ytzhong/DNAm/README.md

 Yang T, Wei P, Pan W. Integrative analysis of multi-omics data for discovering low-frequency variants in association studies for low-density lipoprotein cholesterol levels (unpublished work)

 Disclaimer:
-The user assumes the entire risk associated with its use of these data.
-The user is responsible to comply with any data usage policy from the original FHS study.
+The user assumes the entire risk associated with its use of these data and is responsible to comply with any data usage policy from the original FHS study.

 Stay healthy!